phr34k0/proxmark3/Installation_Instructions/Windows-Installation-Instructions.md

 ---
 ## Manual Installation
 1) Install required drivers for your windows installation.
+(This is covered in the video)

-2) Install Github for Windows
+2) Install Github for Windows https://desktop.github.com/

 3) Download the required proxspace repo. https://github.com/Gator96100/ProxSpace/